The Shaker Philosophy in Practice

 Mounting to the Wall

 The assembly must hit at least two wall studs for secure mounting.
 Locate studs and mark their positions on the rail.
 Drill 3/16-inch counterbored holes through the rail at these locations, then drive 3-inch construction screws into the studs.
+Don’t skip the counterbore — you want those screw heads below the surface so you can plug them or leave them hidden behind a peg.

 Finishing for Service

 Install the pegs after finishing.
 Apply a small amount of wood glue to each peg tenon and press firmly into its hole.
-The angled holes should hold the pegs in position while the glue cures – no clamping required.
+The angled holes should hold the pegs in position while the glue cures — no clamping required.
+Give it overnight before you start loading it up.

 Beyond the Entryway